mims-harvard/PrimeKG/README.md

   </details>

 - [July 2023] PrimeKG construction scripts are updated to include primary source data releases up to July 2023.
 Note that the files published on Harvard DataVerse remain unchanged; however, we provide new scripts and updated links should users wish to build their own current version of PrimeKG.

     <details><summary>Details:</summary>

     ### July 2023 update

-    In July 2023, this repository was updated to rebuild PrimeKG and update the knowledge graph to include database releases up to July 2023.Note that the files published on Harvard DataVerse remain unchanged; however, we provide new scripts and updated links should users wish to build their own current version of PrimeKG.
+    In July 2023, this repository was updated to rebuild PrimeKG and update the knowledge graph to include database releases up to July 2023.
+Note that the files published on Harvard DataVerse remain unchanged; however, we provide new scripts and updated links should users wish to build their own current version of PrimeKG.
 For more details, see [this pull request](https://github.com/mims-harvard/PrimeKG/pull/11).

     17 scripts `datasets/processing_scripts/` are re-run or updated to build a new version of PrimeKG, while `datasets/feature_construction/` scripts may remain out-of-date.
 Re-run or updated primary data sources include Bgee, Comparative Toxicogenomics Database, DisGeNET, DrugBank, DrugCentral, NCBI Gene, Gene Ontology, Human Phenotype Ontology, MONDO, Reactome, SIDER, UBERON, and UMLS.